-Grand Cru® New Year’s Eve Cheese Plates for Two: Ring in the new year with Grand Cru®- and Grand Cru® Reserve-inspired cheese plates, and sip pear martinis in the comfort of your own home.
+New Year’s Eve Cheese Plates for Two: Ring in the new year with beautiful cheese plates and pear martinis in the comfort of your own home.

 Years of working in the restaurant industry, having small kids, coupled with a husband that usually has New Year’s Eve duty has cured me of wanting to ever go out for New Year’s Eve again.

 I’ve been there, done that, and much prefer to celebrate the new year with my people, on my couch in front of my fireplace with a movie or a game than fight crowds.
 And honestly, I don’t want to get dressed up.
 I’ll wear my fancy joggers for my couch date, but that’s about it these days.

 It’s not to say that I don’t make it a special occasion, I do.
 When the kids were younger (before they had their own NYE plans) we would have raclette as a family.
 If you have never had it, it’s similar to fondue, but with a little tabletop grill/broiler.
 It’s so much fun.
 It takes a long time and we would talk for hours and I loved it.

 Now, the kids are either out or are doing their own thing.
 So my husband Wes and I have a grown-up, yet low-key, New Year’s together.

 More often than not, I skip making a full dinner and instead opt for an appetizer/heavy snack/dessert situation.
 It’s really our favorite way to eat.
 I buy fancy desserts from a bakery, make a really beautiful cheese plate, and maybe a new appetizer recipe I’ve been wanting to try.